-As design is an incredibly broad term, and every designer seems to have their own (ever so slightly different) definition of what it is, we regularly come across some widely believed myth’s in regards to web design.
+As design is an incredibly broad term, and every designer seems to have their own (ever so slightly different) definition of what it is, we regularly come across some widely believed myths in regards to web design.
 This is understandable, the world of digital is still relatively new yet it has grown exponentially over the last few years.

-Some things that were once commonly found in web design are now considered archaic, and for many there is an aura of mysticism and confusion that surrounds the realm of digital design.
-It only gets more difficult to grasp as design roles becomes more and more specific.
+Some things that were once commonly found in web design are now considered archaic, and for many, there is an aura of mysticism and confusion that surrounds the realm of digital design.
+It only gets more difficult to grasp as design roles become more and more specific.
 Just to add to the confusion you now have user-experience (UX) Designers, user-interface (UI) designers, UI/UX designer experiential designers, interaction designers…it can all be rather hard to get your head around, even for those in the industry.

 So to follow up this post on web design I’m going to go through and discuss 5 myths about web design that we frequently come across both when working on new websites with our clients and speaking to our peers in the marketing community.

 Design is about making a website look good